darkchoco/darkchoco.github.io/_posts/aws/2021-04-25-reassign-eip.md

 author_profile: true
 ---

-I just created a script to reassign EIP(Elastic IP) on a specific EC2 instance to another.
+I created a script to reassign EIP(Elastic IP) on a specific EC2 instance to another.
 See [darkchoco/reassign_eip.sh](https://gist.github.com/darkchoco/3247fef5b22bc5373f476b9161fdd435).

 EIP is being charged if it's not used, so I can't have many.